keep-starknet-strange/broly/README.md

 - Status tracking endpoints
 - Order history

-### Smart Contracts (onchain)
+### Smart Contracts (onchain) and dependencies

-- Orderbook contract
+- Broly (Orderbook) contract
 - Transaction inclusion
-- Payment handling
+- Utu Relay contract
+- Raito light client

 ### Inscribor Service

-- Order monitoring
+- `ord` CLI scripts
 - Bitcoin inscription creation
 - Transaction verification
 - Starknet interaction for reward release

+## Credits

+   - The verification of Bitcoin transactions is possible thanks to the [Exploration Team](https://github.com/keep-starknet-strange) at Starkware.
+[Raito](https://github.com/keep-starknet-strange/raito), a Bitcoin light client written in Cairo, and `shinigami`: A [Bitcoin script VM](https://github.com/keep-starknet-strange/shinigami), aka Bitcoin Execution Engine written in Cairo.
+   - The verification of the transaction inclusion in the block and maintaining the canonical chain is possible thanks to the [LFG labs](https://github.com/lfglabs-dev) team and their work on [Utu Relay](https://bitcoin-on-starknet.com/bitcoin/introduction#the-utu-relayer-bridging-two-worlds).

 ## License